o19s/chorus-opensearch-edition/katas/007_configure_AB_with_TDI.md

 ![SRW Setting](images/007_SRW_setting.png)
 This step must be performed manually.

 Additionally, the plugin must be enabled.

-This is done automatically.
+The following API calls are all handled in the `quickstart.sh` for you and mainly included for your reference in case you want to follow along with the steps manually.

 `quickstart.sh` executes the following curl command.